kylereicks/picturefill.js.wp/README.md

 ####picturefill_wp_register_srcset($handle, $srcset_array, $attach_to)

-This function registers a srcset and optionally asigns it to an image size.
+This function registers a srcset and optionally assigns it to an image size.
 It should be called with the `picturefill_wp_register_srcset` action.

 #####Parameters